aaronbloomfield/pdr/tutorials/01-intro-unix/index.md

 ![Emacs on open](emacs-on-open.png)

 All of the mouse commands in Emacs have keyboard shortcuts.
 Eventually, you will want to learn the shortcuts, as they are much faster to enter once they are known.
-For the commands below, the keyboard shortcut commands are listed -- partly so you can get used to seeing and using them, and partly because for those using SecureCRT, they cannot use the mouse.
+To help you with getting used to them, we have provided the shortcuts for the commands below.

-The first commands in Emacs that we will learn will use the control key.
+The first commands in Emacs that we will learn will use the control key (even on macOS!).
 For example, the save command is listed as `C-x C-s`.
 This means hit Control-x then Control-s.
 We will be going over Emacs command in more detail later.
 For now, remember that if you get stuck, hit `C-g` (Control-g) a few times, and that should un-stick it.

 We recommend you create a new directory for the rest of this tutorial (`mkdir tutorial`).  `cd` into that directory.